 After the port blast, the Ghassan and Manal Saab Foundation and the American Task Force on Lebanon (ATFL) began a national coordinated effort to airlift medical and pharmaceutical supplies and equipment to Lebanon.
 Our approach focuses on sending urgently needed medicines and medical supplies to Lebanon's hospitals by coordinating with experienced NGOs like Anera, Afya Foundation, and Direct Relief, in addition to US government agencies.

-Thanks to the generous hearts of so many, we succeeded in airlifting more than $20 million of needed medications and medical supplies and equipment to Beirut in the aftermath of the devastating explosions.
+Thanks to the generous hearts of so many, we succeeded in airlifting more than $50 million of needed medications, medical supplies and equipment to Beirut in the aftermath of the devastating explosions.

 We are utilizing the Center for Arab American Philanthropy's ("CAAP") platform to fundraise solely for the procurement, collection, shipment and distribution of medical supplies, surgical supplies and personal protective equipment for Lebanese hospitals in need.
 Your contribution is tax-deductible in the U.S. and 100% of your dollar will go toward the initiative.